Kyle Van Splinter

 Something else was still necessary to accurately pinpoint the EXACT moment of a certain behavior.
 I then discovered that “clicker training” might be the answer I was looking for.
 This positive reinforcement strategy could be combined with my regular training and quite possibly I could get improved responses from my horses and from my clients’ horses.

 Even though it seems that positive reinforcement may not be something that horses utilize much with one another (except maybe from mother to foal), I thought ... well, it is what we do with young children sometimes, right?
 We offer rewards for good grades, etc. Why not give it a try!

-We tend to think exclusively of “treats” when we think of positive reinforcement, but it can be anything that the horse values in any given moment, such as being left alone, scratches, “good memory words” (mentioned earlier) and yes, also….TREATS.
+We tend to think exclusively of “treats” when we think of positive reinforcement, but it can be anything that the horse values in any given moment, rubs/scratches/touch, an energy the horse likes, a smile, vocal reinforcements….TREATS.
+The reinforcer can also be another behavior/activity that you know your horse enjoys doing.
 When you think of it, in effect a “release” is positive reinforcement.

 Fast forward to now (July 2020).
 I have been diving into “clicker training” and getting fantastic results.
 Horses are more motivated; they’re trying to perform because they’re anticipating getting that next “click”.
 The sparkle is back in their eyes much more often, if not all the time when they’re with me.
 Firenzé is also more confident with my increased usage of positive vocal validations as well as the use of the clicker in certain situations.
 She now has a clearer understanding of when she’s on the right track (or even when she’s not there yet).
 Plus, through use of more vocal acknowledgements and clicker usage, both of my horses in-the-saddle are better able to comprehend specific movements like: maintaining gait; moving a shoulder over; stepping under behind; lateral movements; and many other wonderful things.